LogFlames/ical-joiner/README.md

     restart: 'unless-stopped'
 ```

+In this example `config.json` would be placed in the `./config/ical-joiner/` folder.
+Inside the docker container it will try to read the config at `/app/config/config.json`.

 ## Pull requests and issues

 I would be very happy to recieve pull requests or issues if anyone wants to run this themselves.
 The potential is way more than I coded right now, mainly that it is missing a config webpage and everything is done through the config.json file, multi langual support (currently hard coded to Swedish), and custom join patterns.